nicolas42/pwa/README.txt

 Discussion of additional features
 ----------------------------------------
-There is a way to add an install button by triggering on an beforeinstallprompt event.
+There is a way to add an install button by triggering on an "beforeinstallprompt" event.
 However this doesn't work in ios so it's a bit pointless.
 There are libraries that claim to offer this kind of functionality with cross platform compatibility but I haven't tested them nor do I have much of an idea about their long-term robustness or stability.